By Joy Johnston

 H2OPS also makes a sparkling hop water.

-Natural wines: While I have not found a satisfying non-alcoholic wine, there are thankfully healthier wines on the market that are lower in alcohol.
+Natural wines: While satisfying non-alcoholic wine are rare, there are thankfully healthier wines on the market that are lower in alcohol.
 Natural wines are just like they sound, wines created without adding sugar and without using pesticides.
-These wines limit the use of sullfites that many commercial wines contain, which tend to magnify hangovers.
+These wines limit the use of sulfites that many commercial wines contain, which tend to magnify hangovers.
 My experience with natural wines has been very positive.
 I no longer experience rosacea when drinking natural red wines.
 I love the fact that natural wines are lower in alcohol, with red wines to be found in the 12 percent range and whites in the 9-11 percent range.
 It's nice to be able to enjoy a couple of glasses of wine with a meal, and enjoy the relaxing qualities without the traditional side effects.
 (That being said, natural wines do contain alcohol and moderation is key.)

 Here are the natural wine vendors I have ordered from so far.
 I would recommend any of these companies.
 (Note that during the height of the coronavirus pandemic, expect delays in shipment.
 Refer to each company's website for details on availability and shipping times.)